-The Commission concluded that, despite constitutional guarantees of equality, caste is significant predictor still social backwardness after conducting extensive surveys and analyzing data.
-In addition to the current 22.5% reservation for SCs and STs, it suggested a 27% reservation for OBCs in public educational employment and institutions, suggesting that the Constitution approves 49.5% of all reservations.
+The Commission concluded that, despite constitutional guarantees of equality, caste is significant predictor of still a social backwardness after conducting extensive surveys and analyzing data.
+In addition to the current 22.5% reservation for SCs and STs, it suggested a 27% reservation for OBCs in public educational sector employment and institutions, suggesting that the Constitution approves 49.5% of all reservations.

 One of the report's most important contributions was the criteria for determining backwardness, which included not only caste but also economic, educational, and social indicators.
-Despite acknowledging that caste and class frequently intersect, this multifactorial approach continued to emphasize caste as the leading cause of social exclusion.
+Despite acknowledging that caste and class frequently intersect, this multifactorial approach Published by Institute of Legal Education continued to emphasize caste as the leading cause of social exclusion.

-report also underlined that communities would continue to be excluded from state decision-making processes without representation, thus perpetuating historical disparities. Ιt addressed widespread claim that reservations weaken academic or administrative standards by acknowledging that merit is frequently the result of social privilege rather than inherent.
+The report also underlined that these communities would continue to be excluded from state decision-making processes without robust representation, thus perpetuating historical disparities. lt addressed the widespread claim that reservations weaken academic or administrative standards by acknowledging that merit is frequently the result of social privilege rather than inherent.